Frequently Asked Questions

 Torrance, CA 90502

 Consider using our Send a Greeting feature on the website.
-Just type the recipients name and type your message.
-When it arrives in our email box we will print it and hand deliver it to your loved one.
-We also have fun post cards that you can personalize and mail to your loved one here in our community.
+Just type the recipient’s name and type your message.
+When it arrives in our email box we will print it and hand-deliver it to your loved one.
+We also have fun postcards that you can personalize and mail to your loved ones here in our community.

 Is smoking permitted in the facility?